 How can I make my Comments or Complaints known?

 Manchester Fertility has a complaints procedure, which assists patients, family members and staff with complaints.

 We wish to deal with your concerns positively and use them to improve the provision of our service.
 It helps everyone if complaints are made as quickly as possible, preferably at the time of the incident.
 You should make your complaint known within six months from when you became aware that there was a need to complain.

-If you would like to discuss your complaint with a member of staff please do so.
-They should be able to deal with the matter themselves.
+If you would like to discuss your complaint with a member of staff, please do so.
+They will be able to deal with the matter for you.

-Should you feel unable to complain to the Complaints Officer, then someone else of at least equivalent seniority will be available to deal with the complaint.
+Should you feel unable to complain to the Complaints Officer, then someone else of at least equivalent seniority will be available to deal with your complaint.